Fred-Hsu/count_bot/readme.md

 This involves a two-step process, but is actually easier to carry out.
 It also mimicks real-life actions.

-After a maker drops off 4 Verkstan PLA head bands to Nicole, the maker can issue a 'drop' command to remove these items off his maker inventory, so he can continue to print and count new head bands.
+After a maker drops off 4 Verkstan PLA head bands to Nicole, the maker can issue a 'drop' command to move these items off his maker inventory, so he can continue to print and count new head bands.
+The following shows how 4 head bands are moved out of Freddie's maker inventory, into a dropbox for Nicole.
 Type 'help drop' to see details about this command.

 <pre>